The Medical Association for Prevention of War (Australia) is a professional not-for-profit organisation that works to promote peace and disarmament.

-MAPW seeks to educate medical professionals and the broader public on the health consequences associated with war and conflict, particularly nuclear weapons.
+MAPW seeks to educate medical professionals and the broader public on the health consequences associated with war and conflict.

-MAPW urges governments and other decision-makers in Australia to seek alternatives to armed conflict and to allocate funds instead to the advancement of human health and welfare.
+MAPW urges governments and other decision-makers in Australia to seek alternatives to armed conflict and to allocate funds to the advancement of human health and welfare.
 We are in regular contact with federal parliamentarians, and state and local governments when appropriate.

-MAPW responds to current events and provides public commentary on a range of issues.
-We do this through media releases, opinion articles, letters and via social media.
+MAPW responds to current events.
+We provide regular public commentary on a range of issues.

-MAPW works closely with other health groups and with many other organisations around the world sharing our goals.
+MAPW works closely with other health organisations and with many other organisations around the world sharing our goals.